What Is a Timing Belt?

 A timing belt is a crucial part of most engines.
 The engine requires an exact mixture of fuel and air in the combustion chamber.
 The camshaft opens and closes the valves that allow for the fuel/air mixture to enter and exit the combustion chamber.
 These are called “the intake and exhaust valves.”
 The crankshaft turns the timing belt, which turns the camshaft, which opens and closes the valves and allows the pistons to move up and down.
 With so much riding on the thick rubber timing belt, you can see just how crucial it is to have University Auto Center maintain or replace a timing belt when needed.

 Timing Belt Maintenance

 Every automotive manufacturer has a recommended schedule for inspecting or replacing the timing belt.
-The interval for timing belt inspections and replacement varies widely by OEM or manufacturer.
+The interval for timing belt inspections and replacement varies widely by the original equipment manufacturer, or OEM.
 If you want to know whether your car, truck, or SUV is due for a timing belt inspection or replacement, call University Auto Center at 954-450-3696 today.

-A broken timing belt: While regular inspections can help predict a worn timing belt, oftentimes there is no symptom at all, other than your engine dies while driving, or doesn't start.
+A broken timing belt: While regular inspections can help predict a worn timing belt, oftentimes there is no symptom at all other than your engine dying while driving or not starting.